cheapsk9/progress-docs/classes/Toggle.md

 		Text = "I am a toggle"
 	},
 	Callback = function(value)
-		print("The state of the toggle changed", value) end
+		print("The state of the toggle changed:", value) end
 })